• Skip to primary navigation

 • Salt - 1 pinch, to taste.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

 The steps to making this polenta are super simple.
 Just don't forget to whisk or stir every 5 minutes as it simmers or it may burn.
+To get started, grab a saucepan, measuring utensils, a silicone spatula, and a whisk.

 1. Boil.
 Pour the 3 cups of water into your saucepan and bring to a low boil.

 2. Whisk.
-Combine 1 cup of water (or milk, or chicken stock) and 1 cup of cornmeal in a small bowl.
+Combine 1 cup of water (or milk or chicken stock) and 1 cup of cornmeal in a small bowl.
 Whisk together, then pour into the boiling water.
 Whisk until no lumps remain.

 4. Simmer.
 Cover your saucepan with a lid and simmer for up to 30 minutes.
 Whisk or stir every 5 minutes.
 When thickened too much, you can switch from a whisk to a spatula to stir.

 5. Add remaining ingredients.
-Once the polenta is thick and the grains are tender, remove the pan from heat.
-Add in ½ a cup of Parmesan, 1 pinch of salt, and 2 tablespoons of butter.
-Mix until it is all blended and serve.
+Remove the pan from heat once the polenta is thick and the grains are tender.
+Add ½ a cup of Parmesan, 1 pinch of salt, and 2 tablespoons of butter.
+Mix until it is all blended, and serve.

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

 • Your cooking time may vary based on the grind and type of cornmeal.

-• Storing: Polenta leftovers can be kept in the fridge in an airtight container for up to 3 days.
+Polenta leftovers can be kept in the fridge in an airtight container for up to 3 days.

 😋 What To Serve With Polenta